ajnyga/tsvConverter/README.md

 # Excel to OJS3 XML conversion tool

-Version 1.5.0.0 supports the schema for OJS 3.3. (tested with OJS 3.3.0-14, Aug 2023)
+Version 1.6.0.0 supports the schema for OJS 3.3. (tested with OJS 3.3.0-17, Oct 2024)

-The tool was created for "in-house use" at the Federation of Finnish Learned Societies (https://tsv.fi). *It is not pretty*.
-It has not been thoroughly tested, but has been used to import the archives of around 20 journals since 2017.
+The tool was originally created for "in-house use" at the Federation of Finnish Learned Societies (https://tsv.fi).
+The current version consitutes a major revision and includes new features.
 Feel free to use and develop further.

 ## Installation